Follow-up observations of apparently one-off sources from the Parkes telescope: Results

 \subsection{Repeating sources}

 After re-analysing the results of the 13 RRATs and 29 FRBs, we identified three RRATs, SPC 991113, J1709$-$43 and J0808$-$32, as likely repeating sources.

-One of the five RRATs we discovered from Parkes archive~\citep{Zhang20}, SPC 991113, was detected with an S/N of 12.4 and a DM of 203(26) pc\,cm$^{-3}$ at the pointing (J2000) 17:39:49.6, $-$25:13:16.2~\citep{Zhang20}.
-This pointing is $\sim$ 9.5\,arcmin from the location of RRAT J1739$-$2521 at (J2000) 17:39:32.83(10), $-$25:21:02(2) with a DM of 186.4 pc\,cm$^{-3}$~\citep{Cui17}.
-After detecting single pulses with properties similar to SPC 991113 from archival observations pointing between SPC 991113 and J1739$-$2521, we suggest they originate from the same source.
-We also noted that the RRAT J1709$-$43, detected in an 8.5-min observation with a DM of 228(20) pc\,cm$^{-3}$ at the pointing (J2000) 17:09:47, $-$43:54:43~\citep{Burke-Spolaor11HTRU}, is only $\sim$ 6.5\,arcmin from the location of PSR J1709$-$4401 at (J2000) 17:09:41.39(3), $-$44:01:11.2(6) with a DM of 225.8(4) pc\,cm$^{-3}$~\citep{Bates12}.
-Our detection of single pulses with properties similar to RRAT J1709$-$43 from archival follow-up observations of PSR J1709$-$4401 indicates they are the same source.
+Figure~\ref{figure:repeating} presents examples of our detected repeating pulses from each of these three sources.
+Due to their similar DM and close positions, we suggest two of them, SPC 991113 and J1709$-$43, likely originate from the same sources as two other reported repeating sources, RRAT J1739$-$2521~\citep{Cui17} and PSR J1709$-$4401~\citep{Bates12}, respectively.
+Table~\ref{table:repeating} lists the properties of these previously reported one-off detection and their related repeating sources.
+The DMs of the related repeating sources are consistent with those of the one-off detections, and the differences in localization between the reported one-off detections and the related repeating sources are well within the localization uncertainties of the one-off detections.

 From our 15.62\,hr UWL observation of J0808$-$32 at the pointing (J2000) 08:08:10.6, $-$32:18:11.0~\citep{Zhang20}, we detected a total of 34 repeating single pulses, leading to a pulse rate of $\sim$ 2.2\,hr$^{-1}$.
-Analysing the time of arrival (TOA) of the detected pulses, we identified a period of 1.297047(5)\,s.
-However, no significant signal was observed from the periodic search pipeline using the \emph{\sc presto} package~\citep{Ransom01, Zhang18}, nor by manually folding each observation using the {\sc dspsr} package~\citep{Hotan04} based on this derived period.
+By analysing the greatest common divisor of the time intervals between the time of arrival (TOA) of the detected pulses, we identified a period of 1.297047(5)\,s by minimizing the variance of the expected TOA phases.
+However, no significant signal was observed from the periodic search pipeline using the \emph{\sc presto} package~\citep{Ransom01, Zhang18}, nor by manually folding each observation using the {\sc dspsr} package~\citep{Straten11} based on this derived period.
 The best estimate of the RM for the detected single pulses yielded a value of 77.2(2) rad m$^{-2}$.
-The Galactic longitude and latitude of J0808$-$32 are approximately 245.0$^\circ$ and 0.2 $^\circ$, respectively, and its DM of around 135.5 pc\,cm$^{-3}$ indicates a relatively small distance of $\sim$ 440\,pc, using the YMW16 model~\citep{Yao17}.
+The Galactic longitude and latitude of J0808$-$32 are approximately 245.0$^\circ$ and 0.2 $^\circ$, respectively, and its DM of around 127.2 pc\,cm$^{-3}$ indicates a relatively small distance of $\sim$ 433\,pc using the YMW16 model~\citep{Yao17}, and $\sim$ 1582\,pc using the NE2001 model~\citep{ne2001}.
 More observations are encouraged to investigate this source further.